 2. Japanese Dragon Tattoo On Full Sleeve

 A tattoo on the back is indeed impressive.
-However, if you want to show off, the back does not help much; you cannot go out with your back open all the time, especially not in the winter.
+However, if you want to show off, the back only helps a little; you cannot always go out with your back open, especially not in the winter.
 But if you want to show off a bit, then a full-sleeve tattoo can definitely work the charm.

 You know what!
 You can add another animal or another element if you want.
 Do you remember Mighty Morphin Power Ranger?
 Tommy had a Green Dragon Zord first; later on, he had the Tiger Zord.
 Now, if you are getting a green Japanese Dragon Tattoo on the upper portion of your hand, you can get a white tiger on your arm.
 Now, that’s a heavy-weight tattoo.